JuanCantu1/8-Bit-Computer/README.md

 ![B Register Schematic](https://github.com/JuanCantu1/8-Bit-Computer-/assets/109363196/cd594bbe-aeb6-4327-a6ad-81137fd53a42)

 #### Instruction Register Schematic:
-Here is the Instruction Register.
+Here is the Instruction Register schematic.
 This is a critical component responsible for storing program instructions.
 We will not be using this until later:

 ![Instruction Register Schematic ](https://github.com/JuanCantu1/8-Bit-Computer-/assets/109363196/320efa9c-d1ce-4989-9e10-b2eb31fa04df)